 On March 1, 2019, we issued \$37.5 million of unsecured senior subordinated convertible notes, or the 2026 Convertible Notes.
-The 2026 Convertible Notes accrue interest at an annual rate of 6% of its outstanding principal amount, payable at maturity, on March 1, 2026, unless earlier converted, repurchased or redeemed.
+The 2026 Convertible Notes accrue interest at an annual rate of 6% of their outstanding principal amount, payable at maturity, on March 1, 2026, unless earlier converted, repurchased or redeemed.
 The holders of the 2026 Convertible Notes may convert all or part of the outstanding principal amount of their 2026 Convertible Notes into shares of our common stock, par value \$0.0001 per share, prior to maturity and provided that no conversion results in a holder beneficially owning more than 19.99% of our issued and outstanding common stock.
 The conversion rate is initially 153.8462 shares of our common stock per \$1,000 principal amount of the 2026 Convertible Notes, which is equivalent to an initial conversion price is \$6.50 per share.
-The conversion rate is subject to adjustment in customary circumstances such as stock splits or similar changes to our capitalization.
+The conversion rate is subject to adjustment in customary circumstances such as stock splits or similar changes to our capitalization, none of which have occurred to date.

 On April 5, 2019, we entered into an Open Market Sale AgreementSM, or the 2019 Sales Agreement, with Jefferies LLC, or Jefferies, under which we may offer and sell shares of our common stock having an aggregate offering price of up to \$50.0 million from time to time through Jefferies, acting as agent.
 In the twelve months ended December 31, 2019, the Company sold 7,337,459 shares of common stock under the 2019 Sales Agreement, resulting in net proceeds of approximately \$32.7 million, respectively, after commissions and expenses.
-From inception to March 10, 2020, we have sold 9,556,973 shares of common stock under the 2019 Sales Agreement, resulting in net proceeds of approximately \$43.3 million after commissions and expenses.
+In the twelve months ended December 31, 2020, the Company sold 2,984,381 shares of common stock under the 2019 Sales Agreement, resulting in net proceeds of approximately \$14.4 million, respectively, after commissions and expenses.
+From inception to December 31, 2020, we have sold 10,321,840 shares of common stock under the 2019 Sales Agreement, resulting in net proceeds of approximately \$47.0 million after commissions and expenses.